NGIN-ORG/NGIN.Reflection/README.md

 # NGIN.Reflection — Architecture & Implementation Plan

-This document tailors the earlier requirements to the NGIN ecosystem and outlines how we will design and implement NGIN.Reflection as a performant, portable, macro‑free runtime reflection library with first‑class cross‑DLL support and a path to codegen/tooling.
+This document describes NGIN.Reflection, a performant, portable, macro‑free runtime reflection library for the NGIN ecosystem with a clear path to cross‑DLL support and optional tooling/codegen.
+It reflects the current implementation status and roadmap.

 ## Goals In The NGIN Ecosystem